-Anyone who has ever worked in a restaurant will understand there is a front of the house (FOH) and a back of the house (BOH.)
-What this means for those not in the know is there is a dining room, where customers engage and then there's the kitchen, where customers are not invited.
+Anyone who has ever worked in a restaurant will understand there is a front of the house (FOH) and a back of the house (BOH).
+What this means for those not in the know is there is a dining room, where customers engage, and then there's the kitchen, where customers are not invited.
 These two areas are separated not only for the customers but also because the jobs are very different from one another and have different skill sets needed.

-Bring the line cooks water.
+2. Bring the line cooks water

-Keep your hands and comments to yourself.
+3. Keep your hands and comments to yourself

 You know how annoying it is when a customer tells you, a server, how to do your job, right?
-Well, imagine how a cook feels when you tell them how to do their job?
+Well, imagine how a cook feels when you tell them how to do their job.
 Or think how they feel when you touch a plate they just constructed and you mess it up?
 Or maybe you've stolen so many garlic bread knots they're suddenly caught short for the last orders?
-Point is if servers kept their hands (and comments) to themselves and only touched what the expo or line instructed them to, we can be helpful.
+The point is that if servers kept their hands (and comments) to themselves and only touched what the expo or line instructed them to, we can be helpful.
 And if we leave prep alone, we can be even more helpful.
 Remember, kitchen staff prep what they need and that doesn't include what you sneak to eat during a shift!

-Reinforce and respect.
+5. Reinforce and respect

 When the kitchen does a good job, tell them.
 When they go the extra mile, thank them.
 When a guest raves about a special request the kitchen did for them, let them know how much it was appreciated.
 They don't get reinforcement from guests so why not be the one to let the BOH know if they've been complimented?
 And maybe even offer some of your own in the process?
 Did a crew member help you?
 Let them know.
 Offer feedback!
-And while you're at it, respect BOH organization and set up.
+And while you're at it, respect BOH organization and setup.
 Just as we servers don't want cooks making FOH adjustments, they don't want us messing up their organization and prep.
 Have respect and clean up after yourself.
 They are not there to clean up after you!

-Together, FOH and BOH make the wheels of the restaurant move and each provide a valuable dining experience for the guests.
+Together, FOH and BOH make the wheels of the restaurant move and each provides a valuable dining experience for the guests.
 Working together as a team can not only raise staff morale but can also end the mental division of labor, unifying staff for a more beneficial and positive experience for everyone involved.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.